vega/vega-lite/CONTRIBUTING.md

 `npm run lint` and `npm run test` run ts-lint and all unit-tests respectively.
 These two commands are automatically run by `npm start` and `npm run watch`.

+### Test Coverage

+Use `npm run cover` to see test coverage summary and generate a report inside `coverage/lcov-report`.
+You can see if specific lines are covered in the unit test by running `open coverage/lcov-report/index.html` and browse through the report.

 ### Watch tasks

 During development, it can be convenient to rebuild automatically or run tests in the background.